GonzaloLafuent/Probabilistic-Language-ts/README.md

 4. Use meaningful commit messages

 ## Future Improvements
-- The lenguage does not accept named functions
-- Improve the way address are coded.
-Right now thy are display as a secuencia of string.
-A GUID will be better
+- Incorporate named function to the sintaxis of the lengauge
+- Improve address codification for Metropolis Hasting
+- Incorporate automatic testing
+- Incorporate visualizers for the inference controllers
+- Improve error handling